-The ability of an organisation to respond to an incident is significantly improved by a structured business continuity programme.
-The reputation of the organisation will be under close scrutiny in the aftermath of an incident; plans must be well executed and meet the pre-determined continuity challenges of an organisation.
+The ability of an organisation to respond to an incident is significantly improve business continuity programme.
+The reputation of the organisation will be under claftermath of an incident; plans must be well executed and meet the pre-dete challenges of an organisation. ose scrutiny in the Fleet Management Good Practice Guide: Issue 14 - January 2019 Page 7 of 7 .
+460 / 51 /